mpwillson/re/README.md

 # re

-Regular expression matcher, writtne in C.  Based on the algorithm described in "Algorithms" by Robert Sedgewick (1984).
+Regular expression matcher, written in C.  Based on the algorithm described in Chapter 20 of "Algorithms" by Robert Sedgewick (1984).